Code-Institute-Submissions/jmarcosdias-tasty_JuneResub/README.md

    Update the second line of the env.py file with a secret key you define.
 If you want, you can use a secret key generator, for example https://django-secret-key-generator.netlify.app/, to define the secret key.

    In the third line of the env.py file, include the cloudinary details.
-Use the value of "API Environment variable" available in the cloudinary account for <cloudinary details>.
+Use the value of "API Environment variable" available in the cloudinary account for cloudinary details.

 5. If you want to use local databases in your local installation, do the following, then ignore the step 6 and go to step 7